a review of Portable Island : Te no Hira no Resort

 Let’s get it out in the open: This game is not virtual reality.
 This game is not a lucid dream.
 This game is definitely not the Holodeck on “Star Trek: The Next Generation.”

 “Virtual reality” used to see bar patrons, six beers rich, paying four dollars to put on a plastic helmet and scream at flat-shaded pterodactyls for three minutes.
-There were maybe goals in this; the problem was it kept sobering people up, at which point they realized they were too old to pretend to do shit that didn’t at least look real.
+There were maybe goals in this; the problem was it kept sobering people up, at which point they realized they were too old to pretend to do stuff that didn’t at least look real.
 Virtual reality, as an institution, collapsed, because ten years ago, when the most sophisticated polygons were in fighting games like Tekken, nothing a computer generated would end up looking worth the shame of putting on that plastic helmet.
 It would, in fact, be jarring, and disturbing, and sobering, though it might have been the developers’ intention to immerse the player in a world that felt real.